spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 ## **Osborne DL, Simmons TL, Nawrocki SP (2004)**
-Reconsidering the auricular surface as an indicator of age at death. *Journal of Forensic Sciences,* 49:905-911.
+Reconsidering the auricular surface as an indicator of age at death. *Journal of Forensic Sciences* 49:905-911.

 * *Purpose:*  Age estimation based on auricular surface morphology.
 * *Sample:*  n = 266; the Terry Skeletal Collection, Smithsonian Institution (n = 72), and the Bass Donated Collection, University of Tennessee (n = 194), which represent early 20th century and late 20th century individuals, respectively.